Bill Pascrell: 2012

-2012 election controversy

-Rothman's candidacy in the 2012 primary race reportedly devolved into a highly competitive proxy war over Israel.
-American Arab Forum president Aref Assaf published a column in The Star-Ledger, "Rothman is Israel's Man in District 9", in which he wrote:
+The primary contest devolved into a highly competitive proxy war over Israel.
+American Arab Forum president Aref Assaf published a column in The Star-Ledger, "Rothman Is Israel's Man in District 9", in which he wrote:

 As total and blind support becomes the only reason for choosing Rothman, voters who do not view the elections in this prism will need to take notice.
 Loyalty to a foreign flag is not loyalty to America's [flag].

 Pascrell supporters reportedly produced Arabic-language campaign posters encouraging the "Arab diaspora community" to elect Pascrell, "the friend of the Arabs."
 The posters called the race "the most important election in the history of the [Arab American] community."

 Jewish Voice and Opinion publisher Susan Rosenbluth wrote that "a number of Arab-American constituents have come out with outrageous attacks on Rothman" and "I haven't heard a dual loyalty charge for years."
 She also sharply criticized Pascrell for remaining silent and refusing to condemn the charges of dual loyalty.

+Pascrell defeated Rothman in the June 5 Democratic primary, 31,435 to 19,947, capturing about 61% of the vote.

+In the general election, Pascrell faced Rabbi Shmuley Boteach.
+Pascrell raised more money than any other congressional candidate in the nation in 2012 ($2.6 million) and raised 10 times the sum that Boteach raised.
+Democrats outnumbered Republicans by a three-to-one margin in the new 9th district.
+Pascrell won a ninth term by a margin of 73.6% to 25.4%.